 As you spend hours exploring the carefully curated collection, you’ll find out why this is a must-visit location for vintage lovers.

-Hutchin's BBQ and Grill
+Dine at Hutchin's BBQ and Grill

 No trip to McKinney is complete without visiting some of the established local restaurants abounding the historic city.

 One of these is Hutchin's BBQ and Grill, which offers delicious and classic American dishes.